InscryptionModding/InscryptionAPI/README.md

 - Talking Cards
 - And much more!

-Additionally, a number of quality-of-life patches from the community have been included in this release.
+Additionally, a number of quality-of-life patches from the community are included with each release.

 ## Installation (automated)
 This is the recommended way to install the API on the game.